MathMinor/Software-Engineering/README.md

 # Soft-Engine
-This repository contains code an documents for Team Epsilon's project.
+This repository contains code and documents for Team Epsilon's project.